NicolasThou/SRGAN/README.md

 ### Train the model

+To train the model, just run the file `train.py`

 ### Test the model

+To train the model, just run the file `test.py`

 ### Predict with the model

+To make a random prediction with the model, just run the file `prediction.py`

 ### Display the loss during training
 Go in the terminal in the working directory